 At some point in your life, you might have considered whitening your teeth.
-Maybe checked out options, even.
-Maybe a teeth whitening kit with hydrogen peroxide seemed more appealing to you.
-Or perhaps a whitening toothpaste suited your groove better.
+Maybe you even checked out your whitening options, even.
+Perhaps at-home teeth whitening kit with hydrogen peroxide seemed most appealing to you.
+Or maybe a whitening toothpaste suited your groove better.
 As you looked through the various teeth whitening options, you might have come across the idea of laser whitening and all its benefits.
 Despite this, you might have asked yourself: is laser teeth whitening safe?

 Before partaking in any teeth whitening treatment, it’s essential to know how healthy your teeth are.
 Most teeth whitening products or teeth whitening treatments are abrasive in nature, meaning that they can wear down your tooth enamel in the process.
 People with less than stellar oral health might want to consider resolving those dental issues before proceeding with such procedures.

-It’s also for this reason why your dentist cleans up your teeth before the whitening process.
+It’s also for this reason why your dentist cleans your teeth before the whitening process.
 This serves two purposes.
-First, it checks whether your teeth have any issues lying dormant.
+First, this process gives your dentist time to see if your teeth have any issues lying dormant.
 Second, this office treatment scales off any dental plaque or tartar that can interfere with the teeth whitening treatment.

 After your teeth are cleaned, you’ll receive protective eyewear to protect your eyes from the effects of the peroxide gel.
 Hydrogen peroxide is usually the peroxide of choice in laser professional teeth whitening since it produces faster whitening results.
 To protect your gums, your dentist or dental assistant might apply a rubber shield or protective gel to them.